Request your Consultation

 There is an exception to this law when it comes to tipped employees.
 Tipped employees must receive at least the minimum wage, but an employer can elect to pay only $6.40 per hour.
 The employee’s tips can then be used as up to 40% in credit to equate to the minimum wage amount.

 Do you believe you are a victim of wage theft?
 The Zoldan Law Group, PLLC can assist you with recovering your unpaid wages including overtime wages and final paychecks, by either filing an official complaint with the Illinois Department of Labor or pursuing a lawsuit in court.
 We will fight beside you and help you hold your employer responsible for their actions.
-To discuss your case in greater detail with an Chicago unpaid wages lawyer from our team, fill out our contact form or call (312) 980-9992 to schedule a free consultation.
+To discuss your case in greater detail with an Chicago unpaid wages lawyer from our team, fill out our contact form or call (312) 980-9992 to schedule a confidential consultation.